 Well, a play isn't a play until actors actually perform it.
-The written play is like a template, and the director has a vision for how to "Taking a patient's history is a very meaningful activity, but we rarely get to explore all the important details in the clinical setting."

-transform that into a living, tactile world that actors can step into, and that's quite a process.
+The written play is like a template, and the director has a vision for how to transform that into a living, tactile world that actors can step into, and that's quite a process.
 It takes sound design and lighting design, casting, thinking about where people will move, how they will look, who they think they're speaking to...
 An extraordinary amount of detail goes into that transformation.
 At the end of the day, the script is important, but it's really only one among many elements.
 It's a lot of work, and I still have a lot more to learn.
 I still feel like I'm very inexperienced in the world of theater compared to people that are full-time professional playwrights or directors.